-Elettaria cardamomum L. 🚱 Sri Lanka
+Elettaria cardamomum L. 😯 Sri Lanka

 The price of raw materials, and consequently the oil, remains stable.
-Large distillers and exporters generally keep stock of raw materials and oil during the off-season, but this year due to the COVID-19 pandemic, to the lockdown because of COVID-19. large volume of stocks isn't available.
+Large distillers and exporters generally keep stock of raw materials and oil during the off-season, but this year due to the COVID-19 pandemic, large volume of stocks isn't available.